zedeus/nitter/README.md

 ## Why?

-It's impossible to use Twitter without JavaScript enabled.
+It's impossible to use X (Twitter) without JavaScript enabled.
 For privacy-minded folks, preventing JavaScript analytics and IP-based tracking is important, but apart from using a VPN and uBlock/uMatrix, it's impossible.
 Despite being behind a VPN and using heavy-duty adblockers, you can get accurately tracked with your [browser's fingerprint](https://restoreprivacy.com/browser-fingerprinting/), [no JavaScript required](https://noscriptfingerprint.com/).
-This all became particularly important after Twitter [removed the ability](https://www.eff.org/deeplinks/2020/04/twitter-removes-privacy-option-and-shows-why-we-need-strong-privacy-laws) for users to control whether their data gets sent to advertisers.
+This all became particularly important after X (Twitter) [removed the ability](https://www.eff.org/deeplinks/2020/04/twitter-removes-privacy-option-and-shows-why-we-need-strong-privacy-laws) for users to control whether their data gets sent to advertisers.

 Using an instance of Nitter (hosted on a VPS for example), you can browse Twitter without JavaScript while retaining your privacy.
-In addition to respecting your privacy, Nitter is on average around 15 times lighter than Twitter, and in most cases serves pages faster (eg. timelines load 2-4x faster).
+In addition to respecting your privacy, Nitter is on average around 15 times lighter than X (Twitter), and in most cases serves pages faster (eg. timelines load 2-4x faster).

-In the future a simple account system will be added that lets you follow Twitter users, allowing you to have a clean chronological timeline without needing a Twitter account.
+In the future a simple account system will be added that lets you follow X (Twitter) users, allowing you to have a clean chronological timeline without needing a X (Twitter) account.

 ## Screenshot